HarvardMapCollection/tutorials/qgis/clip/index.md

 ### Extract all features

-Instead of performing a crude clip, we want to extract all of the features within, to make sure none of the data around the edges is getting cut off.
+Instead of performing a simple, let's extract all of the features within, to make sure none of the edge data is cut off.

 1. In the main QGIS menu (banner across the top of the computer screen), select `Processing → Toolbox`.